Quest 3 as a Standalone Web Development Machine

 • Meta Horizon Workrooms (Beta) – Requires connection to an external computer.

-• Virtual Desktop – Great at what it does, but again, it’s just a fancy remote desktop app.
+• Virtual Desktop – Just a fancy desktop streaming app.

 • Immersed – Well-polished, but also relies on streaming from a real computer.